Mrs. Sandy's Family Child Care

 I'm a Leader

-I joined my local family child care association and fell in love with the group as well as what it stood for.
-Soon after joining I ran for Presidency and since then I have held that position a total of 12 of the past 15 years I have been a member.
-To say the least I am committed and I love my position.
-I also serve as a co-chair for the Family Child Care Credential Committee through IL Child Care Resource and Referral Agency (INCCRRA) from its inception (2013) to its conclusion (2018).
+I joined my local family childcare association and fell in love with the group as well as what it stood for.
+Soon after joining I ran for Presidency and enjoyed that position for over 15 years off and on.
+To say the least, I am committed and loved my position.
+I also served as a co-chair for the Family Child Care Credential Committee through IL Child Care Resource and Referral Agency (INCCRRA) from its inception (2013) to its conclusion (2018).
 I continue to work on the advisory board at our local community college.
-I serve on three other boards as well, Teach Plus Illinois ECE Advisory Board, Child Care Advisory Council (CCAC) through IL Department of Human Services (DHS) and IL Town Square Advisory Board.
+I have served on other boards as well, Teach Plus Illinois ECE Advisory Board, Child Care Advisory Council (CCAC) through IL Department of Human Services (DHS) and IL Town Square Advisory Board.

 I'm a Professional

 Professionalism is most often defined as the strict adherence to courtesy, honesty and responsibility when dealing with individuals or other companies in a business environment.
 This trait often includes a high level of excellence going above and beyond basic requirements.
-This is exactly what I do.
-Through continued education and constant networking with other early childhood professionals and organizations, I strive to always go above and beyond my work requirements.
-I follow the required IL Department and Children Family Services (ILDCFS) and keep my license current.
-I wanted to go above what was expected and voluntarily became accredited through the National Association for Family Child Care (NAFCC) in 2005.
+Through continued education and consistent networking with early childhood professionals and organizations, I strive to go beyond my work requirements.
+I follow the requirements of IL Department and Children Family Services (ILDCFS) and keep my license current.
+I voluntarily became accredited through the National Association for Family Child Care (NAFCC) in 2005 and continue to remain accredited.
 IL has a quality rating system that is also a voluntary program.
 I have obtained the highest level in my state (Gold Circle of Quality) by rating my program in both my environment and my business.
 This is a very intense program and requires continuous quality improvement.
 This validates that I go above and beyond in my job duties.
 I don't do these for recognition.
 I do these to better my program for the enrolled children and families I serve.